ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

-## Topics of Volume One: The objective logic
+## Formalization of the process

-The following extracts some paragraphs from the text, with comments on how to possibly think about this in terms of [[homotopy type theory]], along the lines that [[William Lawvere]] has been suggesting over the decades.

-The paragraph numbers refer to the numbers as given in the English translation at _[Hegel-by-hypertext](http://www.marxists.org/reference/archive/hegel/index.htm)_ _[Hegel's science of logic](http://www.marxists.org/reference/archive/hegel/works/hl/)_.

-Before we get to the content, here some remarks.

-### Heraclitus and the Logos of Becoming
- {#Heraclitus}
+Hegel famously invokes a process or movement of opposing moments that via their synthesis lead to new phenomena, which then may again participte as opposing moments in a further synthesis.
+Accordingly the whole text is structured by triads of chapters each with triads of sections, etc. see [Inwood 83, p.
+263](#Inwood1983) for a diagram.

 Hegel wrote (according to [this](http://en.wikipedia.org/wiki/Georg_Wilhelm_Friedrich_Hegel#Heraclitus)):

 "[[Heraclitus]] is the one who first declared the nature of the infinite and first grasped nature as in itself infinite, that is, its essence as process.
 The origin of [[philosophy]] is to be dated from Heraclitus.
 His is the persistent Idea that is the same in all philosophers up to the present day, as it was the Idea of Plato and Aristotle."

 "... there is no proposition of Heraclitus which I have not adopted in my logic."

-### Triads of Opposites and their Unity

-Hegel famously invokes opposite to the extent of [[paradoxes]], as sources for new phenomena via their synthesis.
-The whole text is structured by triads of chapters each with triads of sections, etc. see [Inwood 83, p.
-263](#Inwood1983) for a diagram.

 ### Formalization of Unity of Opposites